petergeelhoed/tico/README.md

-# cap
+# capture
-captures from microphobe and scrolls a timegraph over your terminal.
+captures from microphone and scrolls a timegraph over your terminal.

 # tico
 mechanical watch analysis  on a Wav file